 Are you facing criminal charges in Aberdeen Maryland?
-Contact the Aberdeen Maryland Criminal Defense Attorney, G. Randolph Rice, Jr., at (410) 694-7291 for immediate help and to schedule a free consultation.
-A criminal conviction can have serious adverse affects on your future.
-Don’t wait to hire an attorney that can defend you rights in the Harford County District or Circuit Courts.
+A criminal conviction can have serious adverse effects on your future.
+Don’t wait to hire an attorney that can defend your rights in the Harford County District or Circuit Courts.
 The Law Offices of G. Randolph Rice, Jr., LLC, has helped clients for years in Aberdeen Maryland resolve their cases with the best possible outcome.
 Mr. Rice has been ranked by CitySpur as one of the Best Lawyers in Maryland and recognized by Super Lawyers as a Rising Star.

 Criminal Courts in Harford County

 Harford County has one District Court and one Circuit Court, both located in Bel Air, which is just a short drive from Aberdeen.
 The District Court operated from 8:30 a.m. to 4:30 p.m.
 Monday through Friday, except for legal holidays.
 There is street parking, a lot in the rear of the building and a garage at the intersection of Pennsylvania and Hickory Street.
 If taking public transportation, the District Court is on Route 3.
 The Circuit Court, located on W. Courtland Street has metered parking on the streets and a parking garage.